Privacy Policy

 Flickr

-We would like to point out that flickr stores its users' data (e.g. personal information, IP address, etc.) and may also use this for business purposes.
-This may also result in the data being transferred outside the EU.
-According to its own statements, the provider has entered into data processing agreements based on EU standard contractual clauses.
-Information about which data is processed by the provider and for what purposes it is used can be found in the service's privacy policy at www.flickr.com/help/dpa
+We would like to point out that Flickr stores its users' data (e.g., personal information, IP address, etc.) and may also use it for business purposes.
+This may also involve the transfer of data outside the EU.
+According to its own information, the provider has entered into data processing agreements based on the EU standard contractual clauses.
+Information about which data is processed by the provider and for what purposes can be found in the service's privacy policy at https://www.flickr.com/help/dpa

-For more information about flickr's data processing, please refer to flickr's privacy policy at: www.flickr.com/help/privacy.
+For more information on data processing by flickr, please refer to flickr's privacy policy at https://www.flickr.com/help/privacy

-For information on how to change your privacy settings, please visit: https://help.flickr.com/en_us/change-your-privacy-settings-rygl6XoJm.
+Information on how to change your privacy settings can be found at https://help.flickr.com/en_us/change-your-privacy-settings-rygl6XoJm.

 ResearchGate

-According to the ResearchGate privacy policy, personal data may also be processed by ResearchGate in the United States or other third countries.
-According to ResearchGate, personal data is also transferred to countries that do not have a comparable level of protection, but only in accordance with the requirements of the applicable legal data protection provisions.
+In accordance with the ResearchGate privacy policy, personal data may also be processed by ResearchGate in the USA or other third countries.
+According to its own information, ResearchGate also transfers personal data to countries that do not have a comparable level of protection, but only in accordance with the provisions of the applicable data protection regulations.

 When you visit our ResearchGate profile, ResearchGate collects personal data from users, e.g. by means of cookies and pixels.
 This may also occur for visitors who are not logged in to ResearchGate.
-Data processing by ResearchGate is based on the corresponding specifications of ResearchGate, which you can read here: https://www.researchgate.net/privacy-policy#Information-we-process-when-using-technologies-like-cookies-and-pixels.
+Data processing by ResearchGate is governed by ResearchGate's relevant provisions, which you can read here: https://www.researchgate.net/privacy-policy#Information-we-process-when-using-technologies-like-cookies-and-pixels

-In addition, you have the option, when using the general functionalities of ResearchGate (e.g. leaving comments or sharing posts), of triggering further data processing, which may also be on our profile.
-This automated data processing made possible by ResearchGate is beyond our control.
-We have no influence on the corresponding functionalities of the portal.
-The associated data processing is based on the terms of use of the service that apply to all users of the portal and thus on Art.
-6 (1) sentence 1 b GDPR.
+In addition, when using the general functions of ResearchGate (e.g., leaving comments or sharing posts), you have the option of triggering further data processing, including on our profile.
+This automated data processing enabled by ResearchGate is beyond our control.
+We have no influence on the corresponding functions of the portal.
+The associated data processing is governed by the terms of use of the service applicable to all users of the portal and thus by Art.
+6 para.
+1 sentence 1 lit. b GDPR.

 We use the short message service Bluesky PBLLC, Seattle, WA US

 We process the personal data collected from you on the basis of your consent in accordance with Art.
+6 (1) sentence 1 letter a GDPR.
+If special categories of personal data are affected, we process this data on the basis of your consent in accordance with Art.
+9 (2) letter a GDPR.
+The legal basis for the processing of the data is otherwise Art.
 6 para.
-1 sentence 1 lit. a GDPR.
-If special categories of personal data are concerned, we process these data on the basis of your consent in accordance with Art.
-9 para.
-2 lit. a GDPR.
-The legal basis for the processing of the data is otherwise Article 6 (1) (1) (e), (2), (3) (1) (b) GDPR.
+1 sentence 1 lit. e), 2, 3 sentence 1 lit. b) GDPR

-The data is assigned to the data in your Bluesky account or your Bluesky profile.
-We have no influence on the type and extent of the data processed by Bluesky PBLLC, the type of processing and use or the disclosure of this data to third parties.
-Information about which data is processed by Bluesky PBLLC and for what purposes it is used can be found in Bluesky's data protection declaration (https://bsky.social/about/support/network-services-privacy-policy).
-In addition, you can view your own data at Bluesky (https://bsky.social/about/support/network-services-privacy-policy#privacy-choices).
-You also have the option of requesting information via the archive requests: https://github.com/web3-storage/ipfs-car
+The data will be assigned to your Bluesky account or your Bluesky profile.
+We have no influence on the type and scope of data processed by Bluesky PBLLC, the type of processing and use, or the transfer of this data to third parties.
+Information about which data is processed by Bluesky PBLLC and for what purposes can be found in Bluesky's privacy policy (https://bsky.social/about/support/network-services-privacy-policy).
+You can also view your own data at Bluesky (https://bsky.social/about/support/network-services-privacy-policy#privacy-choices).
+Furthermore, you have the option of requesting information via the archive requests: https://github.com/web3-storage/ipfs-car

-More information about the collection, processing and storage of personal data by BlueSky can be found here: https://bsky.social/about/support/privacy-policy#personal-information-collect
+More information on the collection, processing, and storage of personal data by Bluesky can be found here: https://bsky.social/about/support/privacy-policy#personal-information-collect

-Please refer to our data protection declaration for your rights of access according to Art.
-15 DSGVO.
-You can restrict the processing of your data in the general settings of your Bluesky account and under the item “Privacy”.
-In addition, on mobile devices (smartphones, tablet computers), you can restrict Bluesky's access to contact and calendar data, photos, location data, etc. in the settings options available there.
+You can restrict the processing of your data in the general settings of your Bluesky account and under “Privacy.”
+In addition, on mobile devices (smartphones, tablet computers), you can restrict Bluesky's access to contact and calendar data, photos, location data, etc. in the settings options there.

-9. Data collection on the use of ISOE cloud services
+9. Data collection through the use of ISOE cloud services

-ISOE provides a server that can be accessed via the internet as a so-called cloud service (also referred to as “software as a service”) in a shared working context with cooperation partners of the institute for the following purposes: document processing and storage, project management, calendar management, spreadsheets and presentations, exchange of documents, content and information, forms or other content and information.
+ISOE provides a server accessible via the Internet as a so-called cloud service (also referred to as “Software as a Service”) in collaboration with cooperation partners of the Institute for the following purposes: Document processing and storage, project management, calendar management, spreadsheets and presentations, exchange of documents, content and information, forms or other content and information.

-Notes on legal bases: By using our cloud service, you consent to the processing of your data.
-Furthermore, their use can be a component of our (pre)contractual services, provided that the use of cloud services has been agreed in this context.
-Otherwise, user data is processed on the basis of our legitimate interests (i.e., interest in efficient and secure administrative and collaboration processes).
+Information on legal bases: By using our cloud service, you consent to the processing of your data.
+Furthermore, their use may be part of our (pre-)contractual services, provided that the use of cloud services has been agreed upon in this context.
+Otherwise, user data will be processed on the basis of our legitimate interests (i.e., interest in efficient and secure administrative and collaboration processes).

-Affected persons: project partners, cooperation partners, ISOE employees, ISOE associates who have access via their contact persons at ISOE.
+Data subjects: Project partners, cooperation partners, ISOE employees, ISOE associates who gain access via their contact persons at ISOE

 Access metadata (IP address) is automatically deleted after 90 days.

-Deletion of metadata within the Nextcloud (user, e-mail, activities) takes place as soon as a user is deleted or never if they are part of a document processing (e.g. tracking the processing of documents).
+Meta data within Nextcloud (user, email, activities) is deleted as soon as a user is deleted or never if it is part of document processing (e.g., tracking document processing).